ibergis/ibergis.github.io/1.0/en/_sources/docs/ibergis/for-users/user-manual/what-is-ibergis.rst.txt

 in order to simulate together the sewage and urban drainage networks.

-All the necessary data corresponding to SWMM (junction, divider, outfall, storage, conduit, pump, orifice, weir and outlet) and to Iber (hyetograph, boundary conditions, inlet, roof and ground) are stored in geopackage format (gpkg) in the working scheme created in QGIS.
+All the necessary data corresponding to SWMM (junction, divider, outfall, storage, conduit, pump, orifice, weir and outlet) and to Iber (hyetograph, boundary conditions, inlet, roof and ground) are stored in GeoPackage format (gpkg) in the working scheme created in QGIS.

 To work with IberGIS we can create two types of schemes:

-- Empty data: empty data schema in which we will import our data.
+- **Empty data:** empty data schema in which we will import our data.
-- Example data: schema that contains a project with example data to practice and become familiar with IberGIS.
+- **Example data:** schema that contains a project with example data to practice and become familiar with IberGIS.